KamilLelonek/web-scrapper/README.md

 2. **Ruby printing library** - it is used to receive and print crawling results.

-We are interested particular code from that part of rowboats website:
+We are interested particular code from that part of Growbots website:

 ```
 <div class="row" style="margin-top:20px;">